superguine/CODSOFT/README.md

 3. **Calculate Average Percentage:** Divide the total marks by the total number of subjects to get the average percentage.
 4. **Grade Calculation:** Assign grades based on the average percentage achieved.
 5. **Display Results:** Show the total marks, average percentage, and the corresponding grade to the user.

+****Instruction for the user****
+   -After **compile** & **run**,
+      -Users need to enter an integer representing the number of subjects they want to work with.
+      -Next, users should enter each subject one by one.
+      -Finally, the user should enter marks corresponding to each subject.